tsuru/tsuru/docs/contributing/coding-style.rst

 Delete<Something>
 -----------------

-it's a `function` that's delete an instance of <Something> from database.
+it's a `function` that deletes an instance of <Something> from database.

 Remove<Something>
 -----------------